-Once again, this year, due to the shorter Regional Season, we only had room for about 50% of the applications.
+We do not have the room for all applying locations.
 Properly-submitted applications were ranked on previous Regional performance, ability to follow instructions, available dates, play area size, and distance to other regionals (same city / driving distance) as a function of playerbase size.
 We strove to give the greatest number of players the greatest opportunity to play.
 To our knowledge, no properly-requested regional more than 3 hours away from another Regional was declined.

-We only had so many invitations, and we had to pick them based on how many other Regionals nearby, how many of the tournaments are done simultaneously, previous turnout, tournaments that may draw players from farther away, and sales levels (and therefore players) via US distributors we have information for.
+There are only so many invitations, and they are chosen based on how many other Regionals nearby, how many of the tournaments are done simultaneously, previous turnout, tournaments that may draw players from farther away, and sales levels (and therefore players) via US distributors we have information for.
 We can't make everyone happy.

 - "I didn't qualify at any of my Regionals, so how am I supposed to qualify?"
-For players that are confident in their abilities, we suggest you simply come to the Last Chance Regional the day before Nationals - if you truly are a Nationals-Level player, if you have any chance at winning Nationals you should have no problem qualifying there.
+Simply come to the Last Chance Regional the day before Nationals - there are plenty of invites available there.
 The Last-Chance is designed for everyone across the country who is confident to come and play at a National Level - players should not assume it is 'another local regional', we get people from all across the country.
-The Last-Chance has spots based on the number of 'empty' spots from all other regionals, minimum 4.
-So far, over 50% of people who have come to a Last-Chance Regional have qualified for Nationals.
+The Last-Chance has spots based on the number of 'empty' spots from all other regionals, minimum 8.
+To date, over 50% of people who have come to a Last-Chance Regional have qualified for Nationals.